ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

 The Column element positions it's child vertically to avoid overlapping.
 The PageHeader elements define the title displayed on the top of the content and the Label, well it's just a label.

 Notice how spacing, font size and color are defined using the Theme object.
-In this way it's not necessary to hard code anything, and I will be confident that my app will scale well on multiple devices, and text will be easy to read on any ambiance users choose.
+It's not necessary to hard code anything, and I will be confident that my app will scale well on multiple devices, and text will be easy to read on any ambiance users choose.

 The Ambiances is a sort of "theme" in Sailfish but can also change the look of every application to match the colors and backgrounds selected by the user.